 The various methods of effective and individualised identification of SEND include vigorous tracking and monitoring of the progress of all students through data entry analysis, school round robins, teachers' feedback, student pursuits, SEND assessments, quality assurance learning walks, book looks, the individual's development in comparison to their peers and national data, the views and experience of parents, the student's own views and advice from external support services, if relevant.
-For higher levels of need, we draw on specialist assessments from external agency professionals, e.g. an Educational Psychologist, Speech and Language Therapist etc.
+For higher levels of need, we draw on specialist assessments from external agency professionals, e.g. an educational psychologist, speech and Language Therapist etc.

-Slow progress and low attainment will not automatically mean a student is recorded as having SEN. Students who are identified as having SEN in one of the areas of SEND according to the SEN Code of Practice 2014:
+Slow progress and low attainment will not automatically mean a student is recorded as having SEN.

-- Communication and Interaction,

-- Cognition and Learning,

-- Social, emotional and Mental Health or Sensory

-- Physical needs

-will be placed on the school's Additional Needs Register (ANR).
+Students who are identified as having SEN in one of the areas of SEND according to the SEN Code of Practice 2014- Communication and Interaction, Cognition and Learning, Social, emotional and Mental Health or Sensory an/or physical needs- will be placed on the schools, Additional Needs Register (ANR).
 The ANR is available to all staff in the school to inform learning.
-School one-page profiles are also produced to give teachers more information on how to support their students in lessons.
+School one-page profiles are also produced to support the student and give more information on how to support the students in lessons.

-5. How will the school measure my child's progress?
+5 How will the school measure my child's progress?